I’ve got a big oh-nooooooo birthday approaching.

 During the expedition we will live a traditional life with the locals in temporary villages of yurts as we move through the large, open plains crossing rivers and mountain passes into the U-shaped glaciated valleys.

 A journey to the Pamir Mountains is to experience an isolation which has escaped conflict and where a traditional way of life enduring the harshest of environments has been rewarded with political freedom.

-It’s going to be tough, but with a group of like-minded intrepid travellers, there’ll be plenty of belly laughs and along the way , I hope I can capture the images and find the words to help to write a new tourism chapter for Afghanistan.
+I hope I can capture the images and find the words to contribute to a new chapter for Afghanistan.